With Six You Get Eggroll: Music

 The film's score was composed and conducted by CBS Television and Columbia Records staff arranger/composer Robert Mersey.

 While Day provided a vocal performance either onscreen, in voice-over or over the credits in all of her movies since 1958's The Tunnel of Love, this is one of only three films not to feature a vocal by Day (the others being 1967's The Ballad of Josie and 1968's Where Were You When the Lights Went Out?).
 A male chorus is heard singing an easy-listening piece called "You Make Me Think About You" in one sequence, but no vocals are heard by Day.
-A 45RPM single featuring a vocal by Johnny Mathis and arranged and conducted by Robert Mersey was released by Columbia Records.
-The single peaked at 35 on Billboards Easy Listening Chart.
+A 45 rpm single featuring a vocal by Johnny Mathis and arranged and conducted by Robert Mersey was released by Columbia Records.
+The single peaked at number 35 on Billboards Easy Listening Chart.

+In the club scene, where Doris Day's character is talking with her sister and brother-in-law, The Grass Roots are playing the title song from their 1968 album Feelings in the background.

 Release

 Box office

 After its release, the film went on to gross $10,095,200 at the box office according to Variety and the box office website The Numbers, making it one of the top ten moneymaking films of Day's 39-film career.

 Variety said it earned $4.5 million in theatrical rentals in the US and Canada.
+It would be one of the few hits from CCF.